Luka Brajkovic

-Luka Brajkovic (Luka Brajković; born 26 June 1999) is an Austrian professional basketball player for Rio Breogán of the Spanish Liga ACB.
+Luka Brajkovic (Luka Brajković; born 26 June 1999) is an Austrian professional basketball player for Cedevita Olimpija of the Slovenian Basketball League and the ABA League.
 He played college basketball for the Davidson Wildcats.

 Early career

 Brajkovic joined the Dornbirn Lions of the Basketball Zweite Liga in 2015 and did not earn a salary to preserve collegiate eligibility.
 During the 2016–17 season, he averaged 14.4 points, 8.7 rebounds, and 2.2 blocks per game.
 Brajkovic considered moving to Germany following the season, but it did not occur.
 In March 2018, he committed to playing college basketball for Davidson over offers from Stanford, Purdue and Penn State.
 He chose the Wildcats in part because head coach Bob McKillop travelled to Austria twice to recruit him.

 College career

 Coming into his freshman season, Brajkovic helped replace the scoring of the departed Peyton Aldridge at Davidson.
 As a freshman, Brajkovic averaged 11.1 points and six rebounds per game.
 He had to adjust to the faster speed of the American college game, including changing his passing motion.
 He averaged 10.3 points and five rebounds per game as a sophomore.
 As a junior, Brajkovic averaged 10.9 points and six rebounds per game.
 Over the summer, he trained in Serbia against professional players.
 On 5 February 2022 Brajkovic scored a career-high 30 points as well as eight rebounds in a 78–73 win over George Washington.
 He was named Atlantic 10 Player of the Year.